What is the Mission of Chesapeake Academy?

 Is there a lunch program?

-Parents and students from 6th and 7th grade provide a hot lunch each Wednesday of the school year.
-Proceeds go towards their trip to Seacamp 2017.
+CAPPA sponsors a “hot lunch” on Fridays throughout the year.
+Proceeds go towards CAPPA events and major field trips for students.
 A different menu has been provided for each of the four marking periods.
-Each marking period includes a cookout on Tag Day.
 Students may choose to participate in as many of the marking periods as they like.

 What extra-curricular activities are available for Chesapeake Academy students?

-In addition to a full day of classes, students find time to participate in a variety of other activities that include: soccer, golf, basketball, volleyball, track and field, cross country, tennis, music, drama, chorus, tone chimes, yearbook, student government, instrumental music lessons, area field trips, Inward Bound (an overnight excursion), Blue and White intramural activities, and community service.
+In addition to a full day of classes, students find time to participate in a variety of other activities that include: soccer, golf, basketball, volleyball, Kids on the Run, tennis, music, drama, tone chimes, student council, instrumental music lessons, area field trips, Inward Bound (an overnight excursion), Blue and White intramural activities, and community service.

 How is Chesapeake Academy accredited?